Commands¶

 Configure¶

-Configure is a helper command, in the sense that it is completely optional to the process, but may help to configure the PostgreSQL which will be used for the analysis.
+Configure is a helper command, in the sense that it is completely optional to the process, but may help to configure the PostgreSQL instance which will be used for the analysis.

-If for some reason a more fine grained configuration is prefered, another command is provided where the user has to specify the information manually:
+If for some reason a more fine grained configuration is prefered, another command is provided where the user has to specify the information manually.

 The parameters are: